microsoft/vscode-docs/docs/cpp/cpp-ide.md

 You can search for symbols in the current file or workspace to navigate your code more quickly.

 To search for a symbol in the current file, press `kb(workbench.action.gotoSymbol)`, then enter the name of the symbol you're looking for.
-A list of potential matches will appear; it is filtered as you type.
+A list of potential matches will appear; which is filtered as you type.
 Choose from the list of matches to navigate to its location.

 ![Searching the current file](images/cpp/filesearch.png)

 To search for a symbol in the current workspace, press `kb(workbench.action.showAllSymbols)`, then enter the name of the symbol.
 A list of potential matches will appear.
-If you choose a match that was found in a file that's not already open, the file will be opened before navigating to the match's location.
+If the match you choose is located in a file that's not already open, the file will be opened before navigating to the match's location.

 ![Searching in your workspace](images/cpp/workspacesearch.png)